firedev/pf-website/src/_book/hierarchy.md

 > **It's turtles all the way down.** — Terry Pratchett

 Look closer and you will see that down below are the bottomless depths of meaning.
 Imagine a deep well.
 As you peer into it, you realize it stretching further than the eye can see.
 Each layer you uncover, each bit of understanding, only reveals more layers beneath it.
 Each layer of knowledge is within another, never ending.
 There is no bottom.
 "It's turtles all the way down!"

+Don't let yourself be trapped in the endless cycle of hierarchies.
+Don't participate and get out of the one you are in.